 \section{ACKNOWLEDGMENT}

-We thank Gleb Koshevoy, for pointing out to us the generalized polymatroid structure of \ac{EV} flexibilities.
-We also thank Juliette Lesturgie for her help with understanding the power system and \ac{UC} constraints.
+We thank Gleb Koshevoy for pointing out the generalized polymatroid structure of \ac{EV} flexibilities and thank Juliette Lesturgie for her help in understanding the power system and \ac{UC} constraints.
 We also thank both of them for many discussions.